geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 ### This tutorial will introduce how to:

-1. Check out and build GeoMesa source.
+1. Install GeoMesa Command Line Tools
-2. Deploy the Distributed Runtime Jar to your Accumulo Cluster.
+2. Deploy the Distributed Runtime Jar to your Accumulo Cluster
-3. Deploy the GeoServer Plugin.
+3. Deploy the GeoServer Plugin
 <!--more-->

 <div class="callout callout-warning">